Spilve Airport: History

+Aircraft lining up at Spilve in preparation for the Flight Around Latvia competition, 26 September 1937.

+Spilve Airport was first established in 1916.
+On 15 April 1916, the 12th Fighter Squadron of the Imperial Russian Air Service was based there, flying Moranes, Sikorski and Nieuport aircraft.

+In August 1916, newly acquired Nievport 24s arrived at Spilve Airport.
+Due to their poor condition, a repair base was established on the premises of a cement factory.
+Spare parts used to repair aircraft were collected from wartime airfields abandoned by the Germans in Ozolnieki, Pētersfelde near Dobele, Vecauce, and Vaiņode.

+During spring, the airfield became unserviceable when the Daugava flooded the field.
+In response, the Latvian Air Force organised the construction of drainage ditches, completed with pumps and sluices.
+During one particular spring, the airfield was completely flooded with large chunks of ice that came from the Daugava, and aircraft had to be hauled up onto the hangar roof to save them from damage.
+Following the Bermint-Avalon battles, on 29 November 1919, the airport became the principal base for the Latvian Air Force.
+Three hangars were designated for Air Force usage.

-Spilve Airport was first used as early as World War I. In 1922-1926 Latvijas Gaisa Satiksmes Akciju Sabiedriba operated flights on Berlin – Königsberg – Kaunas (or Klaipėda / Mėmel) – Riga line.
+In 1922-1926 Latvijas Gaisa Satiksmes Akciju Sabiedriba operated flights on Berlin – Königsberg – Kaunas (or Klaipėda / Mėmel) – Riga line.
 From 1928, regular commercial flights of German-Soviet Deruluft linked Spilve with Berlin via Königsberg, Moscow via Smolensk and Leningrad via Tallinn.
 From 1932 Polish LOT connected Spilve to Warsaw via Vilnius and to Helsinki via Tallinn.
 In 1936 German Lufthansa started flights Berlin-Königsberg-Kaunas-Riga-Tallinn-Helsinki.
 In 1937 Swedish Aerotransport (A.B.A.) and Soviet Aeroflot started a route Stockholm-Riga-Velikiye Luki-Moscow.
 In 1937-1940 Latvian Valsts gaisa satiksme had regular flights from Spilve to Liepāja.